vyraun/demeter/README.md

 It is currently supports the following algorithms:

-* Derivative-free
++ Derivative-free
-  * Cross-entropy
+  + Cross-entropy

-* Policy Gradients
++ Policy Gradients
-  * REINFORCE
+  + REINFORCE
-  * REINFORCE with baseline
+  + REINFORCE with baseline
-  * Vanilla Actor Critic
+  + Vanilla Actor Critic

 It is __environment agnostic__, but contains example code for:

-* OpenAI gym
++ OpenAI gym
+  + Classic control

 Demeter is built on top of TensorFlow.
 It enables features such as computation graphs, automatic differentiation, and visualization with TensorBoard

 ## Components